yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 }
 ```

-To post with a different Github account (e.g., `giscus-bot` in my case), you can
+To post with a different GitHub account (e.g., `giscus-bot` in my case), you can
 use the `.token` argument of `gh::gh_gql()`, e.g.,

 ``` r